Torram/magic-docs/docs/Client-Development/Components/Boxes/BoxLink.md

 ### BoxLink

-This function receives a box as parameter, of the _BoxType_ type, and returns a a link to the box.
+This function receives a box as parameter, of the _BoxType_ type, and returns a link to the box.

 ```tsx
 import { Link } from 'react-router-dom';